cloudquery/cloudquery/README.md

 ## Quick Start

-Currently, cloudquery only supports AWS (Azure, GCP DO are on the roadmap).
+Currently, cloudquery only supports AWS and GCP (Azure and DigitalOcean are on the roadmap).
-The number of AWS resources is actively expanding.
+The number of AWS and GCP resources is actively expanding.

+#### AWS
 You should be authenticated with an AWS account with correct permission with either option (see full [documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)):
  * `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`
  * `~/.aws/credentials` created via `aws configure`

+#### GCP

+You should be authenticated with a GCP that has correct permissions for the data you want to pull.
+You should set `GOOGLE_APPLICATION_CREDENTIAL` to point to your downloaded credential file.

+#### Running

  Run the following commands:

 ```bash